Linnova98/propertyPortfolio/README.md

 This is added here for some extra security to not leak any keys or passwords by using environ

 - Create an folder in the project that you name **Media**
-  This is for the images and the media file path
+  This is for the images and the media file path, I ignored it for now to not share images and files.
+  It should be in the outer directory of the project the same as portfolio, property, propertyPotfolio and files like README, env, requirements.txt etc

 ### Step 5 - Configure a PostgreSQL database